Gas or Diesel Engines for Off Roading?

 Why Torque Is Essential for Off-Roading

-So, you have just bought a Jeep with some 33" tires that you plan on ragging around some rough terrain.
+So, you have just bought a Jeep with some 33" tires that you plan on ragging around some rough terrain (which is where the 4BT Cummins shines).
 But, what makes this vehicle so good at off roading?
 It's torque, and here’s what you need to know:

 To put it simply, torque is the amount of power when your turning.
 The torque on a vehicle is what helps it to accelerate, which is obviously very important when off roading due to the fact your trying to climb steep twisting inclines.
 Torque is a rotating force that may equate to a motion, but not really.
 It basically allows you to maintain your momentum without over doing your engine.

 What is the Difference Between Torque and Horsepower?